-Hawaiian Airlines Business Class Airbus A330 Review
+Hawaiian Airlines A330 Business Class

 I flew Hawaiian Airlines business class from San Francisco to Honolulu, my first time experiencing Hawaii’s flagship airline.
+The business class cabin is also equivalent to Hawaiian airlines first class.

 Days leading up before departure, I remember being very excited for this flight because Hawaiian Airlines Business Class upgraded their product on their Airbus A330 fleet.
 Prior to their previous business class product, the upgrade provides an elevated experience that frequent business class flyers would enjoy.